 The Nipponzan Myohoji Peace Pagoda, founded by Nichidatsu Fujii in the 1930s, was the first Japanese Buddhist group to issue a declaration against nuclear energy after the Fukushima incident (see below).
 Even before the earthquake and tsunami disaster, they were actively involved in the problem of nuclear arms.
 They are also the only Japanese Buddhist denomination to continually have a group representation at public rallies and demonstrations against nuclear energy since March 11, 2011.
 For background on their founding, development, and views on social justice and civil protest, see: Which Way to Peace?
-Part I: The Role of Japanese Buddhism in Anti-Nuclear Civil Protest as well as continual updates on their activities here
+Part I: The Role of Japanese Buddhism in Anti-Nuclear Civil Protest & From Fukushima to Hiroshima … and in between: On the Road with the Dhammayatra of Life as well as continual updates on their activities here

 Please Stop the Hamaoka Nuclear Power Plant